Warkworth, Northamptonshire: History

+Warkworth was historically a chapelry which formed a detached part of the ancient parish of Marston St Lawrence.
+For the purposes of administering parish responsibilities under the poor laws, the chapelry of Warkworth was jointly administered with the part of Banbury parish which was in Northamptonshire, comprising the hamlets of Grimsbury and Nethercote.
+In 1866 the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Warkworth became a civil parish which included Grimsbury and Nethercote.
+Grimsbury and Nethercote formed part of municipal borough of Banbury from 1889, and were removed from the civil parish of Warkworth in 1894, after which the civil parish corresponded to the old chapelry of Warkworth.

+An open field system of farming prevailed in Warkworth until the 18th century.
+A single inclosure act, the Warkworth Inclosure Act 1764 (4 Geo.
+3. c.
+67 Pr.) was used to enclose the formerly separate open field systems of Warkworth, Grimsbury, Nethercote and Overthorpe (the latter being a hamlet in Middleton Cheney parish).

 Church of St Mary

 The Church of St Mary is 14th-century Decorated Gothic.
 The Church was partly rebuilt in 1840–41 and 1869, and on the latter occasion under the direction of Charles Driver.
 The three-bay north arcade, the arch and east window of the south transept, and the windows in the south aisle are 14th-century.
 The south arcade, north aisle windows, chancel and top of the west tower are 19th-century Gothic Revival.
 The south aisle has a squint to the chancel.
 The Church is Grade II* listed.

 Monuments to Lyons and Chetwode families

 Inside the church are several monuments.
-Several members of the Lyons family are buried in the Church: in the North Aisle there is a tomb-chest with an effigy of enclosed Sir John de Lyons (1289 - 1348), who was Lord of Warkworth in 1322, and an effigy of Sir John de Lyons (1320 – 1385).
+Several members of the Lyons family are buried in the Church: in the North Aisle there is a tomb-chest with an effigy of enclosed Sir John de Lyons (1289 – 1348), who was Lord of Warkworth in 1322, and an effigy of Sir John de Lyons (1320 – 1385).
 The daughter, Elizabeth, of Sir John Lyons, (d.1385) who was Lord of Warkworth, married Sir John Chetwode.
 Despite the fact that she had cousins, the Lyons estate passed to Sir John Chetwode when Elizabeth Lyons died without male siblings, and Chetwode adopted the older and more distinguished Lyons arms, in preference to his own arms, and the title 'Lord of Warkworth'.

 Therefore, the Chetwode family are buried and commemorated in the Church.
 There are five 15th-century monumental brasses: to Sir John Chetwode (died 1412), a second John Chetwode (died 1420), Margaret Brounyng (died 1420), Lady Chetwode (died 1430) and William Ludsthorp (died 1454).
 There is also an 18th-century monument to William Holman (died 1740).

 St Mary's parish is a member of the Chenderit Benefice, which includes the parishes of Chacombe, Greatworth, Marston St. Lawrence, Middleton Cheney and Thenford.